-The equipment necessary for conducting your work and designated by law will be provided directly.
-Only in exceptional cases and with prior authorization will you be able to purchase them and submit your eligibility for reimbursement of this expense.
+You shall buy equipment that is essential to your job duties, like laptops, headsets and cell phones (when applicable.) and apply for the Expenses policy to be reimbursed.
 If needed, we will install VPN and company-required software when employees receive their equipment.
 We will not provide secondary equipment (e.g. printers and screens.)

-Equipment that are essential for the job duties and reimbursed as expenses are company property.
+Equipment that is essential for the job duties and reimbursed as expenses are company property.
 Employees must keep it safe and avoid any misuse.
 Specifically, employees must: